G-symmetric monoidal categories of modules over equivariant commutative ring spectra: Homotopical categories of modules over an algebra

 \subsection{The homotopical theory of change of group and fixed-point functors}

 In this section, we describe how to compute the derived functors of the change-of-group and fixed-point functors described in Section~\ref{sec:change}.
-Our analysis relies on the analogous theory in the setting of $\gspectra$; the following two lemmas establish that the homotopical theory for $\gspectra[G][\bL_U]$ and $\gspectra_U$ is tractable.
+Our analysis bootstraps from the analogous theory in the setting of $\gspectra$; the following two lemmas establish that the homotopical theory for $\gspectra[G][\bL_U]$ and $\gspectra_U$ can be understood in terms of the homotopical theory for $\gspectra$.

 \begin{lemma} Let $X$ be an object of $\gspectra[G][\bL_U]$ or $\gspectra_U$.
 If $X$ is cofibrant, then the underlying orthogonal $G$-spectrum associated to $X$ has the homotopy type of a cofibrant object.
 The analogous results hold for $(\gspectra[G][\bL_U])[\bT]$ and $\gspectra_U[\bT]$. \end{lemma}